Friday, May 10, 2019

 along with Oliver Hardy and Stan Laurel.

-They're comedy routines are the same in this movie, and it brings in some laughs.
-But overall, it's a solid mix of tragedy as well, the likes of which I can't compare to anything else these two have done.
+Their comedy routines are the same in this movie, and it definitely brings in laughs.
+Overall, it's a solid mix of tragedy as well, the likes of which I can't compare to anything else these two have done.

-The movie starts in 1917 as we see Stan and Ollie sitting in a park- the usual shot of two minds without a single thought between them.
+The movie starts in 1917 as with Stan and Ollie sitting in a park- the usual shot of two minds without a single thought between them.

-Ollie folds up a newspaper with headlines on the world war.
+Ollie folds up a newspaper with headlines on the ongoing war.

 "Gee, I wish I could go," he says to Stan.